Agrover112/fliscopt/README.md

 # Flight Scheduling Algorithms

+An simple optimization library for flight scheduling and related problems in the discrete domain.The library supports plotting,asynchronous multiprocessing and unimodal optimization benchmarks.
-The following repository contains code for the paper "XYZ" .Few flight scheduling algorithms have been implemented.
-The experiments were performed in PyPy3.7 and CPython 3.8.10.
+The following repository contains code for the paper "XYZ" .
+The experiments were performed in **PyPy3.7** and **CPython 3.8.10.**

+Following algorithms have been implemented and test as of date:
 **Algorithms**:
 - Hill Climbing
 - Random Search